ED Denson

-Eugene "ED" Denson is an American music group manager, producer, record label owner, and, later, lawyer, who has made notable contributions to folk, blues, and early San Francisco rock.
+Eugene "ED" Denson was an American music group manager, producer, record label owner, and, later, lawyer, who made notable contributions to folk, blues, and early San Francisco rock.

 Early life and education

 Denson was born in Washington, D.C., in 1940.
 His parents were civil servants, and he has one sister.
 Denson was educated in the public schools, except for one year at Fishburne Military School.
 While attending the University of Maryland, in College Park, intending to study physics, he became interested in folk music and learned much from the record collector Dick Spottswood.
 He met John Fahey, Robbie Basho, and Max Ochs—all folk guitarists.
 He then studied English, first at Merritt College, then at the Berkeley campus of the University of California.

 Personal life

-In the late 1960s, Denson and his first wife divorced, and Denson remarried.
-They divorced in the late 1970s.
-Denson lives in Alderpoint with his third wife.
+In the late 1960s, Denson and his first wife Patricia Sullivan married in 1963 before moving to California.
+They divorced shortly thereafter and Denson remarried.

+On Friday afternoon, April 12, 2024, Eugene C. Denson, known widely as ED, died quietly at his home in Alderpoint, California, according to his wife Mary Alice Denson.